Cov-ComSec/Cov-ComSec.github.io/content/galactic/index.md

 We are aiming to produce beginner friendly to more challenging; so, do not be disheartened if you cannot solve something, try another challenge.

 ### What type of challenges will there be?
 We aim to cover a wide range of topics related to ethical hacking, so there should be something for everyone.
-Topics will  include web, cryptography, forensics, mobile, open-source intelligence, binary exploitation and reverse engineering (note: this list is not exhaustive.
+Topics will  include web, cryptography, forensics, mobile, open-source intelligence, binary exploitation and reverse engineering (note: this list is not exhaustive).

 ### I have never taken part in a CTF, can I join?
 Of course, everyone must start somewhere!
 We will release more guidance closer to the CTF.
+Additionally, during the CTF we will have warm-up challenges, these will be beginner friendly and will help to ease you into more difficult challenges.
+Finally, we recommend that you practice beforehand (please see the next question).

 ### What can I do to practice?
 For practice, we have re-released the challenges from Twelvetide, our Christmas 2021 CTF.